Latheror/robot/.llm/LLM_GUIDELINES.md

 - Always write all code and comments in English.

+- Never ask for confirmation; always apply rules and actions directly.

 ## Git

 - Branch names must follow one of these formats: